nikhilsai028/nikhilsai028/README.md

 ## 🚀 About Me

-Hi, I’m **Nikhil Sai Yalakala**, a Data Analyst passionate about transforming raw data into meaningful insights and building data-driven solutions.
+Hi, I’m **Nikhil Sai**, a Data Analyst passionate about transforming raw data into meaningful insights and building data-driven solutions.

 I work with **SQL, Python, Advanced Excel, and Power BI** to analyze business data, identify patterns, and create dashboards that support decision-making.